 Kassabova expands on these themes in Border: a journey to the edge of Europe (2017, also reviewed here), broadening the area covered to Greece and Turkey.
 Again reminding me of China, she writes,

 As I set out, I share the collective ignorance about these regions not only with other Europeans further away, but also with the urban elites of the three countries of this border.

-The soundtrack to all this would be enticing, but I’ll save turbo-folk and traditional music for another time.
-On the bus back from Istanbul the driver puts on a tape of gritty chalga, and Kassabova also catches an Ivo Papasov gig.
-Her tastes since emigrating turned to tango, which she has also evokes in Twelve Minutes of Love: a tango story.
+The soundtrack to all this would be enticing: for turbo-folk and traditional music, see here, and for irregular metres, here.
+On the bus back from Istanbul the driver puts on a tape of gritty chalga, and Kassabova also catches an Ivo Papazov gig.
+Her tastes since emigrating turned to tango, which she has also evoked in Twelve minutes of love: a tango story.